inaxeon/Pm5644RomParser/README.md

 The final result is the below however note that the understanding of how to decode the colours is presently in its infancy.

 ![Composite image](https://github.com/inaxeon/Pm5644RomParser/blob/main/Pm5644RomParser/Samples/PM5644_Composite.png)

+Note that the circle is not a true circle.
+Unfortunately that's just the deal with these units.
+Analogue televisions do not have pixels but instead lines.
+Philips have only loaded as many samples as they felt were necessary to generate the pattern.

+There is no sense in stretching the image either as this will butcher it.